 One of the most outspoken Wing Chun sifus who opposes the term “Wing Chun master” is my teacher, Sifu Adam Williss.
 He says, “you can’t master Wing Chun, let alone grandmaster it!”

-But why?
-The reason for this is a rather simple one: being a master of Wing Chun implies that you have nothing left to learn.
-And that’s just plain malarkey!
+The reason for this is simple: being a master of Wing Chun implies that you have nothing left to learn.
+And that’s just plain nonsense!
 There is always room to learn and grow.
 In fact, any true Wing Chun master will never consider themselves a Wing Chun master.
 Because that’s not at all what Wing Chun is about.
 Wing Chun’s entire idea is continued growth and development.
 Only when continued learning and growth happen will anyone continue to reap Wing Chun’s benefits.

 Another important factor to spot, is whether or not a Wing Chun Sifu will answer any questions a student throws at them.
 A true Wing Chun master should have no issues answering any question, and should, in fact, encourage asking questions.
 It is the right of the student to ask questions.
 And as long as your intentions are pure, there are no such things as stupid questions.